jeanwsr/mokit-doc-mdbook/src/chap4-3.md

 This is a new feature since ORCA 5.0.
 A revised zeroth order Hamiltonian is applied to alleviate the intruder state problem of CASPT2 method.
 No IP-EA shift is needed in this method.

-Note here you can write this keyword as either CASPT2K or CASPT2-K in .gjf file, but you’d better use the method name CASPT2-K in official writing or publishing.
-The keyword CASPT2_prog will automatically be set as ORCA, since this method is only supported in ORCA currently.
+Note here you can write this keyword as either CASPT2K or CASPT2-K in .gjf file, but you'd better use the method name CASPT2-K in official writing or publishing.
+The keyword `CASPT2_prog` will automatically be set as ORCA, since this method is only supported in ORCA currently.

 ## 4.3.9 CASPT3
 Third order Perturbation Theory based on CASSCF reference.